tschifftner/mac-dev-playbook/README.md

   - php56-mcrypt
   - php56-xdebug
   - ssh-copy-id
-  - cowsay
-  - ios-sim
   - readline
   - subversion
   - openssl
-  - drush
   - wget

 ### Apple Store Products

-  - BlackMagic Disk Speed test
-  - Microsoft OneDrive
+_None at the moment as the role does not play with authentication currently_

+# Dotfiles

-My [dotfiles](https://github.com/fubarhouse/mac-dev-playbook-dotfiles) are also installed into the current user's home directory.
+My [dotfiles](https://github.com/tschifftner/dotfiles) are also installed into the current user's home directory.

 ## Ansible for DevOps